gabrielmpaula/lstm-pollution/README.md

-# lstm-polution
+# Pollution Forecast (Keras and PyTorch)
-Prediction of pollution using LSTM (Keras and PyTorch)
+Prediction of Beijing pollution using LSTM (Keras and PyTorch)